scubbo/blog-content/blog/content/uses/_index.md

 ### Hardware

-* Three Raspberries Pi, and a PowerEdge R430 that I got cheap and refurbished thanks to a tip from a friend.
+* Three Raspberries Pi, a PowerEdge R430 that I got cheap and refurbished thanks to a tip from a friend, and another PE R430 that I bought off that same friend when he moved from the Bayeria to New York City.
 * [iX Systems](https://www.ixsystems.com/) [TrueNAS R-Series](https://www.truenas.com/r-series/), 64GB RAM, 1x1.9TB SSD, 7x6TB HDD, 4xEmpty for expansion.
 Probably overkill, but I'd rather give myself some room to grow than have to deal with data migrations and repooling regularly!
 * [Sysracks 12U 35" Rack](https://www.amazon.com/gp/product/B09KK678CN).
 * [Quotom Mini PC](https://qotom.net/) w/ 8GB RAM, 64GB SSD, running [OPNSense](https://opnsense.org/) as Firewall and Router